brandur/sorg/content/drafts/postgres-sortsupport.md

 Once again, the algorithm returns if inequality was detected.
-If not, it starts to look beyond the first field in the case of a multi-column sort:
+If not, it starts to look beyond the first field (in the case of a multi-column sort):

 ``` c
     ...